neo4j-examples/neo4j-movies-template/README.md

 * `cd api`
 * `npm install`
-* in `config.js`, update the credentials for your database as needed
 * `node app.js` starts the API
 * Take a look at the docs at [http://localhost:3000/docs](http://localhost:3000/docs)